Private Tour Guide in Paris

 Welcome to It’s a French Thing!

-It would be my pleasure to lead you through the renowned museums and monuments of Paris, as well as unveil the hidden gems nestled in secret districts off the typical tourist path.
-Diving just a little deeper into the tapestry of French culture and history will make your visit so much richer.
 My private tours and blog aim to shed light not only on the sights you must see but also on the customs, habits, and behaviors that sometimes leave us perplexed yet always charmed.

 Are you planning your dream trip to Paris?